westrany/Data-Scrubbing-and-Cleaning-for-Improved-Analysis/README.md

 ## Dataset Selection

-The dataset chosen for this project is an unclean copy of my GoodReads dataset (as for 2024/02/11) in csv format with 406 entries.
+The dataset chosen for this project is an unclean copy of my [GoodReads Small Dataset](https://www.kaggle.com/datasets/mariafitas/goodreads-small-dataset) (as for 2024/02/11) in csv format with 406 entries.
 Data types included are integers, floats, strings, data/time and booleans (both in TRUE/FALSE and 0/1 formats).
 The following table illustrates each section, its data type and entry example:

 | Column Title                  | Data Type      | Example                                                        |
 |-------------------------------:|:----------------:|:----------------------------------------------------------------:|